 7. Facebook Marketplace

-If you list an entire Game of Thrones or The Lord of the Rings collection, local fans or book collectors will come knocking in a heartbeat, unwilling to let such literary wonders slip through their fingers.
+If you list an entire Game of Thrones or The Lord of the Rings collection, local fans or book collectors will swing by in a heartbeat (like me), unwilling to let such literary wonders slip through their fingers.
+True story—that’s exactly what I did with a stack of comics and manga.

-Since buying books in bulk is heavy, you can also save on shipping fees since your customers most likely live near you or are willing to come and pick up the items.
+Since buying books in bulk is heavy, you (and the buyer) can also save on shipping fees, as your customers will likely live nearby or be willing to pick up the items themselves.

 Con: There are a lot of Facebook marketplace users who might not take your side hustle seriously.
 Some may ask a few questions about the item but aren’t genuinely interested in buying from you.